 Getaround Vs Turo

 As you can see, Getaround and Turo have some clear similarities but there are also quite a few noticeable differences.
-If you’re comparing Getaround vs. Turo, it all comes down to what your preferences and needs are in a car-sharing app.
+If you’re comparing apps like Turo/Getaround, it all comes down to what your preferences and needs are in a car-sharing app.

 Below is a breakdown of how each of their key features might differ from one another.

 Car-sharing sites like Turo often make their money by charging vehicle owners a fee.
 This fee is deducted from the amount the renter pays to borrow the car.